 Single rooms and one bedroom and studio properties are often popular with young professionals moving to the capital or deciding to strike out on their own.

-Low rental prices can often be a boon for these sorts of properties, as they’re likely to appeal to those who are renting by themselves – dependant on location, of course.
+Low rental prices can often be a boon for these sorts of properties, as they’re likely to appeal to those who are renting by themselves – depending on location, of course.

 Bexley, Havering and Sutton have some of the lowest average rents in the capital for rooms, studio and one bedroom properties.
 If you’re looking to appeal to young professionals, properties in those areas with good transport links could be a worthwhile investment.

 As you might expect, the highest average rents in London for rooms, studio and one bedroom properties can be found much closer to the centre.
-Kensington and Chelsea, Camden and the City of London all place highly for these properties.
+Kensington and Chelsea, Camden, Westminster, and the City of London all place highly for these properties.

-These are the postcodes in London with the highest average monthly rent for studio and one bedroom properties.
-We’re only including locations where the Valuation Office Agency shows complete data for both studio and one bedroom properties.
+These are the areas in London with the highest average monthly rent for studio and one bedroom properties.

 These are the areas in London with the lowest average monthly rent for studio and one bedroom properties.

-Also CR7, CR2, RM1.
-Bromley and Dartford postcodes (BR and DA) also feature some low average rental prices for studio and one bedroom properties in London.
+Also Bromley and Hounslow areas also feature some low average rental prices for studio and one bedroom properties in London.